DynaMoN: Motion-Aware Fast and Robust Camera Localization for Dynamic Neural Radiance Fields

 \subsection{Neural Representation of Dynamic Scenes}

-In real-world, scenes are inherently dynamic in contrast to the assumptions of the more common static representation~\cite{zhu2022nice,zhu2023nicer,sucar2021imap,chung2023orbeez,rosinol2022nerf,muller2022instant,mildenhall_nerf_2020}.
-To represent dynamics in a NeRF, the use of grid structures has been a popular approach~\cite{cao2023hexplane,shao2023tensor4d}.
+Our world is inherently dynamic which violates commonly used static scene assumptions and representations~\cite{zhu2022nice,zhu2023nicer,sucar2021imap,chung2023orbeez,rosinol2022nerf,muller2022instant,schieber2023nerftrinsic,mildenhall_nerf_2020}.
+To represent dynamics \cite{pumarola2021d,park2021nerfies}, the use of grid structures is common~\cite{cao2023hexplane,shao2023tensor4d,TiNeuVox}.
 HexPlane~\cite{cao2023hexplane} utilizes a 4D space-time grid divided into six feature planes.
-The feature vector is a 4D point in space-time which is projected onto each feature plane.
+The feature vector is a 4D point in space-time projected onto each feature plane.
 Similarly, Tensor4d~\cite{shao2023tensor4d} builds upon a 4D tensor field using time-aware volumes projected onto nine 2D planes.
 TiNeuVox~\cite{TiNeuVox} represents dynamic scenes using time-aware voxel features to enable faster training. ~\cite{Wu_2024_CVPR,luiten2024dynamic} propose the usage of GS with point cloud initializations for dynamic scene representations.

-Optimizing the camera poses and the view synthesis has been explored in static scenes~\cite{wang_nerf_2021,meng_gnerf_2021,yen-chen_inerf_2021,bian_nope-nerf_2023,schieber2023nerftrinsic} and often improved the novel view synthesis.
-Liu et al.~\cite{liu2023robust} introduce this optimization to a dynamic NeRF using a static and a dynamic part.
+Optimizing camera poses and view synthesis can improve results in static scenes~\cite{wang_nerf_2021,meng_gnerf_2021,yen-chen_inerf_2021,schieber2023nerftrinsic}.
+Liu et al.~\cite{liu2023robust} introduce such an optimization for a dynamic NeRF using a static and a dynamic part.

 We, in contrast, split the problem into the differentiation of static and dynamic content.
 Already at the initial camera pose estimation this split is considered.
 The dynamic environment is then represented by an efficient dynamic, 4D NeRF~\cite{cao2023hexplane} utilizing the camera poses estimated from the static scene components, and further refining these poses based on the static parts of the images.

-\section{Method}
+\section{METHOD}

 We utilize robust and fast camera localization and an implicit scene representation, a dynamic NeRF, to enable NVS on dynamic scenes.
 As input, we consider an RGB video captured in a dynamic environment using a single monocular moving camera without pose knowledge.
 This leads to two objectives: first, estimating the camera pose, and second, reconstructing the scene, which may comprise some deformation.
 We leverage masks to separate the scene dynamics from the static background for the former and utilize a 4D spatio-temporal neural representation for the latter.
 This allows to optimize for NVS while refining initial camera poses.